gzigzigzeo/carrierwave-placekitten/README.md

 chain.
 Known meta methods are: #resize_to_fill, #resize_to_fit, #resize_to_limits, #resize_and_pad.
 Default size is used if none of known processing instructions found.

+## TODO

+1. Override defaults per version.
+2. Override should replace per uploader.
+3. Make able to include in base uploader/any part of file (with black meta magick)

 ## Contributing

 1. Fork it